 - Wear comfortable, loose-fitting clothes, preferably a button-up or zip-up top.
 Wear flat, comfortable shoes.
 Remove contact lenses, dentures, and nipple rings before surgery.

 - You will need someone to drive you home after surgery, and stay with you to assist you the first night.

 - Take 2 pills of Zofran and 2 pills of Celebrex at 1-2 hours before surgery.

-Dr. Cruise works with only Orange County board-certified anesthesiologists to make sure you have the best anesthesia experience.
+Joseph T Cruise, MD works with only Orange County board-certified anesthesiologists to make sure you have the best anesthesia experience.
 Based on your medical history, the extent of the arm lift procedure, and your personal preferences, you and the anesthesiologist will determine the best anesthesiology plan.
 Generally, patients are under general anesthesia for their brachioplasty.
 However, it can be performed under a combination of local anesthetics and sedation, depending on the extent of the surgery.